jinmingteo/SynthText/README.md

 Currently, i randomly add space to input text source.
 This allow SynthText to work normally.
 (Actually, a japanese dictionary should be used to split text source into meaningful word.)
 I will implement this later.

+This should word Chinese, Korean and other utf-8 characters.

 ## How to use this source